cguardia/ZODB-Documentation/book/transactions.rst

 The ZopeTransactionExtension uses SQLAlchemy's SessionExtension mechanism to make sure that after a session has begun an instance of the zope.sqlalchemy data manager joins the current transaction.
-Once this is accomplished, the SQLAlchemy session can be made to behave acording to the two-phase commit protocol.
+Once this is accomplished, the SQLAlchemy session can be made to behave according to the two-phase commit protocol.
 That is, a call to transaction.commit() will make sure to call the zope.sqlalchemy data manager in addition to any other data managers that have joined the transaction.